aditya-c2512/cgr-raytracer/README.md

 - Image I/O Class for .ppm files.
 Enables main rendering loop to render scenes to frames.
 - Virtual pinhole camera class to capture rays through each pixel for the start of raytracing.
 Configurable via the Blender exported JSON file.
 - Simple Scene importer to initialise all shapes and meshes that will be raytraced.

+### Module 2
+- Supported JSON imports and ray-shape intersection routines for spheres, planes, cubes, and Axis-Aligned Bounding Boxes (used in BVH).
+- Structured the shapes as implementation of Shape interface, and used a Shape Factory to abstract the shape instantiation procedure.
+- Bounded Volume Hierarchy and Axis-Aligned Bounded Box for optimising ray-scene intersection tests.
+- BVH is made from a BVH JSON file.
+However, if a path is not provided, the renderer doesn't use acceleration structures while rendering.

 ## Coding Conventions
 ### Logs